imsiddhant07/MachineLearningProjects/README.md

 # MachineLearningProjects
-Some basic projects to practice Regression, Classification, Clustering, and other ML concepts These topics have been implemented using the framework Turicreate.
+Some basic projects to practice Regression, Classification, Clustering, and other ML concepts.

+These topics have been implemented using the framework Turicreate.